Kʼicheʼ people: Kʼicheʼ rulers

 The origin of the elite Kʼicheʼ rulers is debated but scholars widely believe that the warlords traveled to the Guatemalan highlands in AD 1225.
 They began their migration after the collapse of the Yucatàn Maya center of Chichén Itzá, which is believed to have taken place around AD 1200.
-The elite warlords followed the Rio Usumacinta drainage, the Rio Negro, and Rio Agua Caliente until they crossed into the San Andres Basin, where they began early Kʼicheʼ settlements.
+The elite warlords followed the Río Usumacinta drainage, the Río Negro, and Río Agua Caliente until they crossed into the San Andres Basin, where they began early Kʼicheʼ settlements.
 These warlords were in small groups that were very mobile and consisted mostly of men.
 They began to intermingle with the local Kʼicheʼ populations soon after their arrival.
 A chronological list of the rulers can be made by using generation lengths from the first ruler and so on.